openstack/swift/doc/source/howto_installmultinode.rst

 Basic architecture and terms
 ----------------------------
 - *node* - a host machine running one or more Swift services
-- *Proxy node* - node that runs Proxy services; also runs TestAuth
+- *Proxy node* - node that runs Proxy services; also runs TempAuth
 - *Storage node* - node that runs Account, Container, and Object services
 - *ring* - a set of mappings of Swift data to physical devices